Skip to main content Skip to footer

 Flooding requirements:

 Begin flooding the wetland unit during the selected start date range.
-Gradually flood up the wetland unit and reach fully flooded (at any depth) within 3 weeks.
-Remain fully flooded (at any depth) until the hunting season (October 26th).
+Gradually flood up the wetland unit and reach fully flooded (fully flooded= water covering the entire enrolled area at any depth) within 3 weeks.
+Remain fully flooded (at any depth) until the start of the California waterfowl hunting season.

 • Flooding Start Date Options: